USING IRONPDF FOR NODE.JS

 How to Compress A PDF File in Node.js

-In this post, we'll utilize IronPDF, a compress PDF library tool that can compress PDF Node.js in different levels.
-A few lines of code will be enough.
-We can simply create, open, read and compress PDF files with IronPDF, a robust PDF library.
-To know more about data compression level, refer here.
+This post will utilize IronPDF, a library tool that can compress PDFs in Node.js at different levels.
+A few lines of code are sufficient to create, open, read, and compress PDF files with IronPDF, a robust PDF library.
+To know more about data compression level, refer to this Wiki page.

 What is Node.js?

-A cross-platform, open-source JavaScript runtime environment called Node.js allows JavaScript code to be executed outside of a web browser.
-It enables programmers to create scalable, quick, and effective network applications by enabling server-side JavaScript execution.
+Node.js is a cross-platform, open-source JavaScript runtime environment that allows JavaScript code to be executed outside of a web browser.
+It enables programmers to create scalable, quick, and efficient network applications by enabling server-side JavaScript execution.
 Because Node.js is lightweight and ideal for developing real-time applications that manage numerous concurrent connections, it employs an event-driven, non-blocking I/O paradigm.

 Web servers, APIs, streaming apps, real-time chat apps, Internet of Things (IoT) devices, and more are among the many applications that are frequently built with Node.js.
-All things considered, Node.js has become more and more well-liked because of its effectiveness, speed, and compatibility with JavaScript for both front-end and back-end development, providing a single language for full-stack development.
+All things considered, Node.js has become increasingly popular because of its effectiveness, speed, and compatibility with JavaScript for both front-end and back-end development, providing a single language for full-stack development.

 1. To compress PDFs, download the Node.js package.